samuelroland/ChatsArchiver/README.md

 # ChatsArchiver
-A web application for display with a customisable design, archive and manage several chats exports with medias included.
+A web app to display chats exports (Whatsapp, Telegram, ...), archive and manage them.
+The medias (audios, photos and videos) are included.

+DISCLAIMER: the app is not done yet, and should not be used.
+The author decline all responsability if you use it...